Robotic Sorting Systems: Robot Management and Layout Design Optimization: Problem Description

 To better evaluate the performance of this system with high loads and complicated sorting demands, the microscopic traffic management of robots in the sorting zone needs careful investigation.
-Notably, we use the term "aisle" instead of "road" in the following content to clarify that each link in the network is single-lane.
-A sample grid network with compact aisle layout is depicted in Figure~\ref{fig:layout}(a).
+Notably, we use the term “aisle” instead of “road” in the following content to clarify that each road in the network is single-lane.
+A sample grid-based map in RSS is depicted in Figure~\ref{fig:layout}(a).
 It consists of $n_{v}$ vertical aisles and $n_{h}$ horizontal aisles.
-Unit cells are evenly distributed along each aisle and serve for robot localization (in some robotic warehouses, distinct unit cells can be identified by QR codes).
-The unit cell is a square with a side length of $D$.
-We assume the length of a robot is not greater than $D$.
-It allows robot to spin turn in a grid.
-Outlets collect the parcels dropped by robots.
-Outlets are evenly distributed over the sorting zone and divided by aisles, and each outlet occupies one grid.
-This layout ensures that robots move along aisles can directly drop parcels into outlets without additional turning, while also achieving sufficient density.
-Figure~\ref{fig:layout}(b) shows the topology of sample layout in Figure~\ref{fig:layout}(a).
-Conflict nodes (blue dot) connect the vertical and horizontal aisles, and unloading nodes (red hexagon) are the points where robots release parcels.
-To improve traffic efficiency, all aisles are one-way and the directions of any two adjacent aisles are opposite, which is a common strategy in real.
-To ensure the connectivity of the map, each loading station in loading zone has independent entrance and exit, and the number of horizontal and vertical aisles should be even.
-Hence, the number of loading stations is no more than the number of aisles.
+Each cell in the map has a side length of $D$.
+Robots locate themselves using QR codes at the center of each cell and can only move between adjacent cells.
+We assume that the length of sorting robots is less than $D$, allowing them to rotate within a cell.
+We use the term “outlet” to refer to the special cells designated for collecting parcels delivered by robots.
+Outlets are evenly distributed throughout the sorting zone, seperated by aisles.
+This layout allows robots to deliver parcels to outlets on both sides of the aisle and ensures that the outlets are arranged with sufficient density.

+Each loading station in the loading zone is connected to a pair of adjacent entrance and exit nodes.
+Therefore, the number of loading stations cannot exceed the number of aisles.
+A dedicated worker is required at each loading station to perform parcel loading operations.
+A loading station is defined as \textit{active} if a worker is assigned and engaged in tasks at that station.
+Figure~\ref{fig:layout}(b) shows the graph representation of the sample layout in Figure~\ref{fig:layout}(a).
+In the graph, each cell that makes up the aisles is modeled as either a conflict node (blue dot), an unloading node (red hexagon), or an entrance/exit node (green/yellow square), with edges of length $D$ connecting adjacent nodes.
+Conflict nodes are at the intersections of aisles, unloading nodes are where robots deliver parcels, and entrance/exit nodes are at aisle ends.